QlikFreak/evolcon_widgets/README.md

 # Evolcon Widget Library
 This is a widget library developed by Evolcon (well... duh...).
-It contains several objects
+Right now, it contains 3 KPI objects, but we will update it frequently adding more and more visualizations (or at least, that's the plan).

 ## Getting Started